Aminoa/tandonlectures/README.md

 # Tandon Syllabi
-Hosts resources for Tandon classes.
-Hosts resources for the following classes:
+Hosts syllabi for Tandon classes.
+Hosts syllabi for the following classes:

 - Data Analysis
 - Data Structures
+- Writing the Essay
 - Intro to Engineering and Design
 - Discrete Mathematics
 - Object Oriented Programming
+- Advanced Writing the Essay: Entrepreneurship